-In the absence of any change to the claim projection assumptions from our 31 March 2021 valuation, other than allowing for the changes in the discount rate, we would have projected a Discounted Central Estimate liability of \$1,526.8m as at 31 March 2022.
+In the absence of any change to the claim projection assumptions from our 31 March 2023 valuation, we would have projected a Discounted Central Estimate liability of \$1,335.0m as at 31 March 2024.

-The decrease of \$235.8m relative to the valuation result at 31 March 2021 is due to:
+The decrease of \$173.0m relative to the valuation result at 31 March 2023 is due to:

-- A decrease of \$151.0m, being the net impact of expected claims payments (which reduce the liability) and the "unwind of discount". - A decrease of \$84.8m resulting from increases to the yield curve between 31 March 2021 and 31 March 2022.
+- A decrease of \$165.7m for the impact of actual claims payments (which reduces the liability).
+The chart below separately shows the impact of the expected payments (a reduction of \$166.9m) and the variance between actual and expected payments (an increase of \$1.2m); - An increase of \$44.6m for the "unwind of discount"; and - A decrease of \$51.9m resulting from increases to the yield curve between 31 March 2023 and 31 March 2024.

-Our liability assessment at 31 March 2022 of \$1,622.3m therefore represents an increase of \$95.5m arising from changes to the actuarial assumptions.
+Our liability assessment at 31 March 2024 of \$1,457.8m therefore represents an increase of \$122.8m arising from changes to the actuarial assumptions.
 The increase is principally a consequence of:

-- Increases to the assumed number of mesothelioma claims for 2022/23; - An increased allowance for future mesothelioma claims through a slight change in the latency assumptions and assumed future pattern of incidence of claims; and - Increases in average claim sizes, primarily for mesothelioma direct claims;
+- Increases to the assumed number of mesothelioma claims for 2024/25 (and all future years); - An increased allowance to the assumed number of non-mesothelioma claim numbers for 2024/25 (and all future years); and - An increased allowance for future mesothelioma claims through a change in the latency assumptions and assumed future pattern of incidence of claims;